Purchases made through links earn us a small commission, at no extra cost to you.

 This last section can be very windy and hazardous because of the rocky trail you have to navigate.

-Once you reach the top of the rock pile you’ll see the three iconic towers overlooking a small lake framed by mountains.
+Once you reach the top of the rock pile you’ll see the three distinctive towers overlooking a small, mountain-framed lake.
 Take some time to relax and enjoy the views from the boulder-covered shoreline before returning the way you came.

 Day Hike #2: The French Valley

 The hike to the French Valley was our favourite leg of the W Trek because it’s packed with beautiful scenery and is only moderately difficult.

 The trail begins at the Paine Grande refugio and passes by two pretty lakes on route to the French Valley, where it then ascends to a viewpoint across from the French Glacier.

 To reach the French Valley on a day hike, you first have to take a ferry across Lago Pehoe from Cafeteria Pudeto to the Paine Grande refugio.